nixxcode/jvm-brotli/README.md

 # Jvm-Brotli: Lightweight, cross-platform Java library for the Brotli compression format

+Making Brotli usable in Java can be a tricky and time consuming exercise.
+The Brotli code is written in c/c++ and is platform dependent.
+This makes the use of JNI bindings mandatory.

+The bindings are provided by Google, but it is still left to the Java developer to compile the Brotli and JNI source files individually for every platform they wish to support.
+Anybody who has dealt with JNI bindings and native code in the past, will already be familiar with the problems and complexity this approach can add to a Java project.

-Jvm-Brotli's goal is to increase the availability of the Brotli compression algorithm for Java-based frameworks.
-It aims to:
+**This is where Jvm-Brotli comes in**.
+The goal of this project is to provide easy access to the Brotli compression algorithm for Java developers on all platforms.

+Jvm-Brotli aims to:

-- Take the original c/c++ and Java code from [google/brotli](https://github.com/google/brotli), and keep it as close as possible to the original. (only make minor performance tweaks where needed)
+- Take the original c/c++ and Java code from [google/brotli](https://github.com/google/brotli), keeping it as close as possible to the original.
 - Compile it on multiple platforms
-- Package the pre-compiled native libraries into JARs and make them available via maven central
+- Package the pre-compiled native libraries into JARs, making them available via maven central
 - Provide source code with project breakdown and build instructions, to make forking and building as easy as possible for platforms that are not yet supported.

-#### Motivation
-When searching through the existing set of Brotli solutions for Java, I found [meteogroup/jbrotli](https://github.com/MeteoGroup/jbrotli) and thought it was a fantastic approach towards improving Brotli availability for Java developers everywhere.

-Since jBrotli is now several years out of date, I decided to start my own solution based on the same objective: Making Brotli accessible to Java developers on as many platforms as possible

 ## General Information